andyhorn/flutter_resizable_container/README.md

 Each example also comes with an embedded source-code view, so you don't have to bounce between the app and the repo.

 ![Source Code Preview](./doc/screenshot_source_code.png?raw=true 'Source Code Preview')

-## Features

-- `ResizableContainer`s are fully nestable and support LTR _and_ RTL layouts
-- Customize the look and feel of the divider(s) between children
-- Respond to user interactions with `onHoverEnter` and `onHoverExit` for web/desktop and `onTapDown` and `onTapUp` for mobile
-- Programmatically set the sizes of the children through a `ResizableController`
-- Respond to changes in the sizes of the resizable children by listening to the `ResizableController`

 ## Getting started